Cover Flow: History

-On February 24, 2009, Cover Flow was also included with the public beta of Safari 4, with the final version of Safari 4, released on June 8, using Cover Flow to browse history, bookmarks, RSS feeds, Bonjour, and Address Book.
+On February 24, 2009, Cover Flow was also included with the public beta of Safari 4, with the final version of Safari 4, released on June 8, using Cover Flow to browse history, bookmarks, RSS feeds, Bonjour, and the Address Book.

 In April 2010, Apple was granted US design patent D613,300 on the Cover Flow interface.

 On October 1, 2010, Apple was ordered to pay $625.5 million to Mirror Worlds LLC for infringing utility patents relating to Cover Flow.
 On April 4, 2011, Judge Davis reversed the judgement.

 With the release of version 11 of iTunes, Cover Flow was removed from the iTunes interface.